KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ## STEP 6 - Breaking Data Out By Quarter

-It's most likely that when you are doing this type of analysis on your own data set the next most obvious step is to look at the same data over time to see if any other interesting patterns pop out.
+It's most likely that when you are doing this type of analysis on your own data set, the next most obvious step is to look at the same data over time to see if any other interesting patterns pop out.

 1. Let's dig a little deeper into the numbers by breaking out the data by year.
-With SQL all we need to do is add the additional column name into the **SELECT** clause, **GROUP BY** clause and most importantly the **ORDER BY** clause as well:
+With SQL, all we need to do is add the additional column name into the **SELECT** clause, **GROUP BY** clause and most importantly the **ORDER BY** clause as well:

     ```
     <copy>SELECT